 Healthcare Website Design That Gets It Right

 If you’re creating a new website or revising your current one, it pays to have some examples of healthcare websites that get design right.
-Here are some great examples of web design.
+Here are some great examples of healthcare website design.

 Amazing background images or videos

 A carousel of photos shows off this practice’s patients and providers.
 These happy, smiling people glow with good health.
 You couldn’t have better proof of the care you provide than images like these.

 There’s no better photo to show off the results of this physical therapy clinic’s work.
 This image of a fully recovered athlete getting in her daily workout gives patients hope that they, too, can get back to normal.

 Patient-centered medicine is a must in today’s competitive healthcare industry.
 This image shows that when you choose UT Southwestern, an entire team will center its attention around you.
 The image’s insert doubles down on that message.